alokkumar1501/club-website/README.md

 # club-website
-frontend part of a non-technical club which i am part of, making with the use of HTML and CSS.
+Designed the frontend part of the website with the use of HTML and CSS.